Dismissal: Step-by-step plan for employers

 Would you like to know more on dismissal procedures?

 Would you like to know more on how to apply for dismissal?
-Read about what reasons are (un)grounded reasons for dismissal here*.
+Read about what reasons are (un)grounded reasons here*.
 On the government website you will find more information about labour law and dismissal, the WAB* and the transition compensation.

 Lexlupa is a multidisciplinary effort of fiscal, legal and economic experts.
 We give advice and guidance to companies, institutions and private individuals at life events.
 Lexlupa helps you to make well-informed choices in business and personal affairs, and we support you in managing your business in the best possible way.